parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/staking.md

 ![Select validtor](../../img/extension/16_Stake%20XPLL.svg){ width=40%  style="display: block; margin: 0 auto" }
 1. Click **STAKE XPLL**

 2. You will see the list of validators.
-Select a valid from the list, or search for a specific validator via the search bar at the top.
+Select a validator from the list, or search for a specific validator via the search bar at the top.

 ### Step 2: Deposit XPLL
 #### Through Your Account Balance